Tips for a great Whale Watching Trip!

 *Always bring with a sweater and/or jacket – Even if the weather outside is hot, it will be windy and cooler on the water.
 For our trip, the temperature outside was in the 80’s, I had a sweater, and I was still cold.
 Really cold!
 Many people on the boat who were not prepared looked very uncomfortable and some even went inside the dining area!
 I imagine it would be a miserable experience being freezing the entire trip.

-*Bring with a wind jacket – This is something I really wish I would have though to bring!
+*Bring with a wind jacket – This is something I really wish I would have thought to bring!
 Wow was it windy out on the water!

 *Wear gym shoes – You will need to move around frequently to get the best views and pictures of the whales.
 We frequently had to go back and forth from one end of the boat to the other as the whale moved around.
 It is easier to move around fast with comfortable shoes.